 “Asking for help is encouraged here.
 My team are supportive and always there to help me.
 Every week is full of new things to learn and there’s a clear structure to keep you on track.”

 Complete a short online application form covering your educational history, and some competency skills.
 We will review your application to find out more about you and assess whether you have the ability, attributes and curiosity to take on a placement.

-If you are successful in the first phase, we will invite you to our offices in Edinburgh for an interview with one of our Application Development professionals and a member of the HR team.
+If you are successful in the first phase, we will invite you for an interview with our Application Development professionals.
 They will look at your application with you and discuss the academic and professional choices you have made so far.
-They will also ask you to answer competency-based questions that assess your abilities and experience.

 I found out about Baillie Gifford through word of mouth as one of my friends joined the firm though the graduate training programme.
 I did a bit of research, and the company’s Shared Beliefs, in particular their customer-focused approach, really resonated with me.
 As I currently have a part-time job in the leisure industry, I understand the importance of putting customers first.
 The application process was very straightforward and relaxed, which really suited my personality and allowed me to show who I really am.